Afternoon tea in London? DONE. Checked off my bucket list.

 Was I impressed?
 Absolutely.
 It’s been just over a month since my visit and I am *still* talking about those finger sandwiches.
 I speak from experience when I say this: when cucumber sandwiches – one of the blandest possible dish ever imagined – are memorably fresh, crispy, and savoury, you know it’s bound to be a legendary afternoon tea.

-What followed the enthusiastic photoshoot displayed above was an explosion of flavours, complemented by my and my friend Julie‘s entire lexical field of the word “yummy”.
+What followed was an explosion of flavours complemented by my and my friend Julie‘s entire lexical field of the word “yummy”.
 Hands up if you’ve got a sweet tooth that can handle more than the top button of your jeans ever will allow.
 I know I do!

 - Assorted finger sandwiches: corn-fed coronation chicken, smoked salmon and Jacob’s tarragon cream, green asparagus and cucumber ricotta, mozzarella and pesto panini, as well as mayonnaise, egg, quail egg and caviar